Yoga wellness educator. Certified to teach Hatha yoga, meditation, pilates, and Reiki. Oracle card reader. Yoga Therapy Foundations program.

 Spiritually speaking, healing is a state of internal and external harmony.
-It is about bringing balance to our mind and heart.
+It is about bringing balance to our minds and hearts.
 Healing makes us whole by reinforcing our connection with our real nature and the source of all things.
-With a regular practice of mandala meditation, we become able to merge our consciousness with the mandala object of our meditation, thus imbibing the qualities it represents.
+With regular practice of mandala meditation, we become able to merge our consciousness with the mandala object of our meditation, thus imbibing the qualities it represents.

 You can create your own mandala by learning simple patterning and coloring techniques.
 Shapes and lines are the basic building blocks of patterns.
 Patterns are lines that curve, zigzag, or loop any way you want.
 You can choose any pattern and shape that speaks to you and color it.

 Color theory is nice to know.
 The primary colors are red, yellow and blue.
 When you mix two or three of the primary colors, you get secondary colors which are orange, green and purple/violet.
 When you mix a primary and a secondary color together, you get a tertiary color which could be a yellow-orange, yellow-green, blue-green, blue-purple rend-purple and red-orange.
 A tint is a color with white, whereas a shade is a color with black.